Job Reference 452

 Our ideal Recovery Support Worker will show us their ability to;

 - Demonstrate excellent interpersonal skills and have the confidence to proactively engage with service users with mental health and diagnosed learning disability, and to establish, maintain and end professional relationships.

 - Support the delivery of rehabilitative care to service users so that they successfully move onto more independent living.

 - Analyse and therapeutically manage behavior that challenges resulting from complex needs and formulate plans to reduce the likelihood of future similar events.

-- Be required to work within a rolling shift pattern that including day and night shifts.
+- Be required to work within a rolling shift pattern that includes days, evenings and waking night shifts.

 The successful candidate will have extensive experience of working in a care setting with service users who have complex health and social care needs.
 Experience in working with service users who have mental health needs and/or a diagnosed learning disability is essential and the ability to be versatile across any Fairways healthcare service is also a key component of this post.
 Alongside this, you will need to be a team player, possess good organisational and problem solving skills and have a positive approach to your work.
 The Recovery Support Worker will work as an effective member of the team, communicating to the family, carers, professionals and other support network working with the service user.
 Knowledge of legislation relevant to Mental Health care as well as child and adult protection policies and procedures is essential for the successful applicant.
 A level 3 Diploma in Health and Social Care or equivalent is desirable, but not essential on application although successful applicants will be expected to undertake training to level 3.

 Fair Ways places importance on valuing staff and recognising the key role staff play in the organisation that’s why we